Bobby Fischer: Young champion

-In July 1956, Fischer won the US Junior Chess Championship, scoring 8½/10 at Philadelphia to become the youngest-ever Junior Champion at age 13.
+Fischer experienced a "meteoric rise" in his playing strength during 1956.
+Fischer's first real tournament success occurred in July 1956, when he won the US Junior Chess Championship in Philadelphia.
+He scored 8½/10 to become the youngest-ever Junior Champion at age 13, a record that still stands.
 At the 1956 US Open Chess Championship in Oklahoma City, he scored 8½/12 to tie for 4th–8th places, with Arthur Bisguier winning.
 In the first Canadian Open Chess Championship at Montreal 1956, he scored 7/10 to tie for 8th–12th places, with Larry Evans winning.
 In November, Fischer played in the 1956 Eastern States Open Championship in Washington, D.C., tying for second with William Lombardy, Nicholas Rossolimo, and Arthur Feuerstein, with Hans Berliner taking first by a half-point.